ivoyager/ivoyager-changelogs/README.md

 * Many class renamings.
 * Many existing GUI widgets were depreciated in favor of new, more modular widgets.
 * Simple example game GUI is now in directory ivoyager/gui_example/.
-* Removed gui_planetarium from ivoyager submodule.
+* Removed gui_planetarium directory from ivoyager submodule.
 The planetarium extension project now contains its own GUI.

 ## Bug fixes
 * Fixed visibility issues related to recent Godot versions.